-Proprietary funds report deferred inflows in connection with resources that have been received but are not available for expenditure in the current fiscal year.
-In the basic financial statements these receipts are considered deferred inflows (Note 1 L).
-The Authority had \$51,519 in Advanced Intergovernmental Payments that qualify for reporting in this category.
+Proprietary funds report deferred revenue in connection with resources that have been received but not yet earned.
+In the basic financial statements these unearned revenues are considered deferred inflows (Note 1 L).
+These financial statements report deferred inflows (revenue) only for those amounts that have been received but not yet earned.
+The Authority does not have an item that qualifies for reporting in this category.